Riverama/angular2-lightbox/README.md

 [![Build Status](https://travis-ci.org/themyth92/angular2-lightbox.svg?branch=master)](https://travis-ci.org/themyth92/angular2-lightbox)

+# Description
+This fork fixes issues that allows the package to be use with server-side rendering in angular 4.

 # Angular2 Lightbox
-A [lighbox2](https://github.com/lokesh/lightbox2) implementation port to use with Angular2 without the need for jQuery
+A [lighbox2](https://github.com/lokesh/lightbox2) implementation port to use with Angular2 without the need for jQuery.

 This module works with angular 2.x and 4.x [demo](http://themyth92.com/project/angular2-lightbox/)